itstrangvu/trangs/content/notes/a-tale-about-a-messy-kitchen.md

 ### Lies and court politics

 The “smart oven” reported every soufflé had been served, though half were raw.
 Some recipes took three winters to prepare (only to be forgotten on a dusty shelf before anyone ever tasted them).
 Decisions on what to cook were driven not by diners but by court politics.
-If Lord Curry liked spicy, everything was spicy, regardless of what citizens wanted or tolerated.
+If Lord Manuka liked sweet, everything was sweet, regardless of what citizens wanted or tolerated.

 ### Trust collapse